DcRonan/Family-Bills/README.md

 ![img](./app/assets/images/main-sc.png) ![img](./app/assets/images/main-sc-1.png)

-In this app that I have created, you have the ability to track all your bills as a family (or just yourself).
+In this app that I have created, you can track all your bills as a family (or just yourself).
 The design of the app is provided by [Gregoire Vella](https://www.behance.net/gregoirevella) and you can look at the design [here](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=). <br> <br> All the features are displayed [here](#features).

 ## Built With 🛠
 ```